wepay/wepay-ios/README.md

-If the customer has a non-US billing address, we require you to send their full billing address; however, if he/she has a US billing address, only the zipcode is required.
+If the customer has a non-US billing address, we require you to send their full billing address; however, if he/she has a US billing address, only their zipcode is required.
 If you only want to send the zipcode, you must make sure the "Enable ZIP-only billing address" option is checked on the app configuration page.